kintohub/kintohub-docs/docs/creating-a-workspace.md

 ---
 id: creating-a-workspace
-title: creating-a-workspace
+title: Creating a workspace
-sidebar_label: creating-a-workspace
+sidebar_label: Creating a workspace
 ---

-## creating-a-workspace
+## Creating a workspace

 1. Select Workspaces from the sidebar